-For non-degree seeking students, each semester (Fall, Winter, Spring, and Summer), we provide a wide range of community education in fine arts and professional practice design courses, youth and teen programs, and art-based travel experiences.
+For non-degree seeking students, each semester (Fall, Winter, Spring, and Summer), we provide a wide range of community education in fine arts and professional practice design courses, and youth and teen programs.

-For degree-seeking students, choose from an advanced degree in Master of Professional Studies (MPS) inUX Design, Data Analytics and Visualization, and Business of Art and Design or a Master of Art and Master of Business Administration in Design Leadership, the dual-degree program in collaboration with Johns Hopkins Carey School of Business.
+For degree-seeking students, choose from an advanced degree in Master of Professional Studies (MPS) inUX Design, Data Analytics and Visualization, and Business of Art and Design or a Master of Art and Master of Business Administration (MA/MBA) in Design Leadership, the dual-degree program in collaboration with Johns Hopkins Carey School of Business.